evisp/ml-handbook/docs/04-core-ml/unsupervised.md

 ![Unsupervised workflow](https://i.imgur.com/fZhDy1v.jpeg)

-1. **Define the objective**
+**1. Define the objective**

 - Are you trying to segment, visualize, compress, or detect unusual cases?
 - What decision will change if the result is useful?

-2. **Assemble the right dataset**
+**2. Assemble the right dataset**

 - Choose entities (customers, sessions, products) and time windows.
 - Ensure the features represent behavior you actually want to group/visualize.

 3. **Prepare features**

 - Handle missing values, inconsistent formats, and extreme outliers.
 - Normalize/scale where appropriate so “distance” is meaningful.
 - Remove or rethink features that create accidental grouping (IDs, timestamps that encode cohorts, etc.).

 4. **Fit an unsupervised method**

 - Produce groupings or representations.
 - Keep track of settings and preprocessing so results are reproducible.

 5. **Evaluate without labels**

 - Check stability (across seeds, samples, time windows).
 - Check interpretability (can people describe the structure?).
 - Check usefulness (does it enable a better decision or workflow?).

 6. **Interpret and communicate**

 - Convert patterns into plain-language descriptions and recommended actions.
 - Identify "borderline" cases and what additional data would clarify them.

 7. **Iterate**

 - Adjust features, preprocessing, or objective.
 - Re-run and compare results in a controlled way.